mittorn/kb-js/README.md

 - Adding tasks to your Kanban board from [Kanban Tool](http://kanbantool.com/) and getting notified of task status changes
 - Tracerouting a given IP
 - Weather from [OpenWeatherMap](http://openweathermap.org/)
+- Defining arbitrary web hooks that, when triggered, send a configurable message to your room
 - Providing WHOIS information on a domain or IP address
 - Adding tasks and monitoring progress on [Wunderlist](https://www.wunderlist.com/) lists